Education Loan EMI Calculator – Student Loan Calculator India 2026

 🌍 Study Abroad

-Key Insight: Abroad loans are larger, so EMI is significantly higher.
-Plan your expected salary after studies – many banks offer 3-6 month job search period before EMI starts.
+Key Insight: Study Abroad loans generally involve much larger amounts, leading to significantly higher EMIs.
+It's crucial to plan your expected salary after studies diligently.
+Many banks offer a 3-6 month job search period before EMI payments begin, which can provide a valuable buffer.

-🧮 How Education Loan EMI Is Calculated (With Moratorium)
+🧮 How Education Loan EMI Is Calculated (With Moratorium Impact)

 Where M = Moratorium period in years